bryanseah234/ticketremaster-b/BTL.md

 **Why this is beyond the labs:**
 RabbitMQ itself was learned in class, but this repo uses more advanced broker behavior than a normal producer-consumer example.

+**How it works in this repo:**

+- `shared/queue_setup.py` declares the queue topology for seat-hold expiry, dead-letter routing, seller notifications, and transfer timeout handling
+- the purchase flow publishes a hold message to `seat_hold_ttl_queue`
+- when that message expires, RabbitMQ dead-letters it into `seat_hold_expired_queue`
+- a background consumer then releases the seat via gRPC
+- the transfer flow also uses RabbitMQ to notify sellers asynchronously and to auto-cancel stalled transfers after the timeout window

+**Why we chose these RabbitMQ patterns here:**

+- purchase and transfer flows both have "do something later if the user does nothing" behavior
+- RabbitMQ lets the repo treat timeout handling as infrastructure-backed workflow memory instead of relying on a browser staying open
+- DLX and TTL queues model expiry explicitly, which is cleaner than scattered timer logic in the app layer
+- asynchronous seller notifications keep the live user request shorter and less fragile

+**What benefits it gives us compared to other options:**

+- compared to basic fire-and-forget queues:
+  - TTL queues and dead-letter exchanges let the broker enforce timeout behavior
+  - the system can react to expiry rather than hoping application code checks time correctly everywhere
+- compared to in-process timers:
+  - timers in one process are brittle if that process restarts or scales
+  - the broker is a better place to remember delayed workflow actions
+- compared to doing everything synchronously:
+  - user-facing requests stay shorter
+  - background tasks like notifications and timeout cleanup do not block the main interaction path

 **Where it exists in this repo:**

-- queue topology: `shared/queue_setup.py`
+- queue topology:
+  - `shared/queue_setup.py`
+- purchase hold expiry:
-- hold expiry publisher: `orchestrators/ticket-purchase-orchestrator/routes.py`
+  - `orchestrators/ticket-purchase-orchestrator/routes.py`
-- hold expiry consumer: `orchestrators/ticket-purchase-orchestrator/dlx_consumer.py`
+  - `orchestrators/ticket-purchase-orchestrator/dlx_consumer.py`
-- seller notification publisher: `orchestrators/transfer-orchestrator/routes.py`
+  - `orchestrators/ticket-purchase-orchestrator/app.py`
+- transfer notifications and timeout:
-- transfer timeout publisher: `orchestrators/transfer-orchestrator/routes.py`
+  - `orchestrators/transfer-orchestrator/routes.py`
-- seller notification consumer: `orchestrators/transfer-orchestrator/seller_consumer.py`
+  - `orchestrators/transfer-orchestrator/seller_consumer.py`
-- transfer timeout consumer: `orchestrators/transfer-orchestrator/timeout_consumer.py`
+  - `orchestrators/transfer-orchestrator/timeout_consumer.py`

-**Role in the codebase:**

-- `seat_hold_ttl_queue` holds seat-expiry messages for the purchase flow
-- when the message expires, it is routed into `seat_hold_expired_queue` through a dead-letter exchange
-- a consumer then releases the seat automatically
-- `seller_notification_queue` decouples seller notification work from the live buyer request
-- `transfer_timeout_queue` auto-cancels incomplete transfers after the configured timeout

-**Why the design makes sense:**
-It stops long-running workflows from depending on a single user keeping a browser tab open.
-The queue system remembers what must happen later even if the original request is already over.
+  - `orchestrators/transfer-orchestrator/app.py`

+**Limitations and tradeoffs:**

+- advanced queue topology is more complex to explain and debug than simple publish-consume examples
+- delayed workflows need careful observability because the action happens later in another consumer
+- message-driven recovery logic has to be designed carefully so duplicate or expired messages are handled safely

+**Presentation talking points:**

+- "The beyond-lab part is not RabbitMQ by itself, but the use of TTL queues, dead-letter routing, and timeout consumers for real workflow control."
+- "This matters because seat holds and ticket transfers should still resolve correctly even after the original HTTP request is over."
+- "RabbitMQ is acting like workflow memory here, not just a message pipe."

 **Read more:**